CLUSTER

 valid time units: ns, us (or µs), ms, s (default), m, h

---all when printing tables, show all columns including those that have only zero values
+--regex "[a-z]" - show all supported metrics, including those that have zero values across all nodes;

 iec - IEC format, e.g.: KiB, MiB, GiB (default)